Old West Experiences at Buffalo Bill Center of the West

 These days, there seems to be a hip food truck pulling up to a sidewalk near you, no matter where you go.
 But just east of Yellowstone, at the Buffalo Bill Center of the West, you can get served from the oldest kitchen on wheels in our country: the chuckwagon.

-Today, watch your dinner get prepared at a chuckwagon at the Cowboy Chuckwagon Experience at the Buffalo Bill Center of the West in Cody.
+Today, enjoy dinner get prepared while you watch at the Buffalo Bill Center of the West’s Chuckwagon Experience in Cody, Wyoming.
 It’s one of many experiences you can have at this Smithsonian-affiliated complex that’s home to world-class art, remarkable Indian artifacts and cultural exhibits.
-From live raptor experiences and sensory adventures to breathtaking art by Albert Bierstadt, Remington and C.M.
-Russell, there’s enough here to stay for days.
-And in fact, every museum entrance ticket is good for two days.
+From sensory adventures to breathtaking art by Albert Bierstadt, Remington and C.M.
+Russell, to live raptor demonstrations there’s enough here to stay for days.

 Learn About the Remarkable Life of Buffalo Bill